-1½” diameter oxidised brass pocket transparent compass having double-sided peripheral silvered scale open to the centre and enclosed by two finely ground glass magnifying lenses.
+1½” diameter oxidised brass pocket compass having double-sided peripheral silvered scale open to the centre and enclosed by two finely ground glass magnifying lenses.
 Delicately set barred needle bearing in the upper and lower lens.
 Scale marked with cardinals and intercardinals, cardinals and bar on needle highlighted in luminous paint; scale verso marked as 360 degree compass, and indicating cardinals and intercardinals.

 All contained within its original navy blue velvet lined travel case with swinging catch.